kubestellar/kubestellar/docs/content/direct/architecture.md

          `Binding`, the worker enqueues the latter for syncing.
         - If a matched `BindingPolicy` has `WantSingletonReportedState` set to true (**see note below), the object is labeled with a special label in order to be able to track it for status reporting.
-        - If no matching `BindingPolicy` has `WantSingletonReportedState` set to true, the worker removes the label if exists.
+        - If no matching `BindingPolicy` has `WantSingletonReportedState` set to true, the worker sets the label value to false if the label exists.
     - Worker returns and is ready to pick other keys from the queue.

 **WantSingletonReportedState**: